RedHatNordicsSA/ansible-roadshow/labs/lab-6/README.md

 If you are using the GitLab environment that is setup as a part of the lab environment, follow the instructions below:
  [Working with your playbooks on GitLab](#working-with-your-playbooks-on-gitlab)

-If you are using GitHub (not default), follow the instructions below:
+If you are using GitHub (you are not, chapter under construction), follow the instructions below:
  [Working with your playbooks on GitHub](#working-with-your-playbooks-on-github)

 # Working with your playbooks on GitLab